 TPS holders, advocacy organizations, and other allies have been working to prove that the Trump administration was wrong—and discriminatory—in terminating TPS for impacted countries.
 Multiple lawsuits challenging the termination have been filed to stop their implementation.
 The suits also accuse the administration of ending TPS for certain countries based on racial discrimination and infringing on the constitutional rights of TPS holders, among other issues.

-2. This week, the Ninth Circuit ruled against TPS holders and their children.
+2. In September 2020, the Ninth Circuit ruled against TPS holders and their children.

 In a 2-1 majority, the panel of judges ruled that the Department of Homeland Security (DHS) secretary is lawfully allowed to make decisions on TPS determinations—thus the courts do not have the authority to review those determinations.
 The ruling also implied that even though the president has made racist comments about TPS holders and was highly influential in the decision-making process to terminate TPS, there was not enough evidence that the terminations were racially motivated.